 The RIGHT program aims to foster a community of practice among physicians across specialties who plan to pursue a career in global health.
 Participation in the program will connect you with peers and mentors who share a mission to serve as ethically guided advocates for evidence-based, holistic approaches to equitable care, locally and abroad.
 The program offers supplemental skills, training opportunities and mentorship in order to help residents envision and prepare for a multitude of careers opportunities within the clinical, research, public health and advocacy domains of global health.

 As a RIGHT resident, you will have access to educational resources through the School of Public Health’s Tropical Medicine and Global Health divisions.
-There is limited funding available for these trips, however if you are not meeting the requirements funding will not be provided.
+There is limited funding available for these trips, however, if you are not meeting the requirements funding will not be provided.

-The track combines five core components:
+The RIGHT Model combines five core components:

 Additionally, all RIGHT scholars will complete a scholarly project.
 This can range from any of the following: